AlessandroDiBenedetto/webfrontend/helpers/HTML_SHEET.md

 - `<table>`: Tabella per visualizzare dati tabulari.
 - `<th`-`</td>`: Ogni cella della tabella
 - `<form>`: Form per raccogliere dati dagli utenti.
+- `<pre>`: The pre element represents a block of preformatted text, in which structure is represented by typographic conventions rather than by elements.
+- `<code>`: The code element represents a fragment of computer code.
+This could be an XML element name, a file name, a computer program, or any other string that a computer would recognize.

-Attributi
+## Attributi
---

 - `id`: Identifica un elemento HTML.
 - `class`: Specifica una o più classi CSS per un elemento.
 - `href`: Specifica l'URL di destinazione per i link ipertestuali.
 - `src`: Specifica l'URL di origine per le immagini e altri elementi multimediali.